What is System Clone and Why Clone Windows 8?

 Before looking for any other method, you may want to try Window built-in utilities.
-But here’s the case: Windows Backup and Restore only support you to create a system image, which could be restored to a new hard drive, but with a probability of failure.
-Besides, it’s totally not a system cloning.
+But here’s the case: Windows Backup and Restore only supports creating a system image, which could be restored to a new hard drive, but with a probability of failure.
+Besides, image and clone are two completely different concepts.

-As for file explorer copy & paste - yes you could use it to copy most of personal files, but not system related files.
+As for File Explorer copy & paste - yes you could manually copy most of personal files, but not system related files.
 If you want to move Windows 8 to new HDD or SSD and boot from it successfully, this is not an effective way.

-In this case, a system cloning tool supporting Windows 8/8.1 as well as other OS would the most labor-saving choice.
+In this case, a system cloning software supporting Windows 8/8.1 as well as other OS would be the most labor-saving choice.
 It could simplify the process as much as possible.
 The steps are roughly like:

 AOMEI Backupper is a good choice of assistant software because it supports disk/system cloning in all Windows OS with simple operation and high success rate.

-☛ In the free Standard edition: There’s Disk Clone feature to clone a system disk to another hard drive.
+☛ In the free Standard edition: There’s Disk Clone feature to clone a system disk to another disk without reinstalling.
 If it’s an SSD, you could tick SSD Alignment to accelerate its reading & writing speed.
 And the intelligent cloning mode even allows you to clone larger HDD to smaller SSD.

-☛ If you upgrade to advanced editions such like Professional: You’ll enjoy more powerful features, like using System Clone to migrate only OS to another hard drive, cloning Windows 8 in dynamic disk, or between MBR and GPT without additional conversion.
+☛ If you upgrade to Professional edition: You’ll enjoy more powerful features, like using System Clone to migrate only OS to another hard drive, cloning Windows 8 in dynamic disk, or between MBR and GPT system disks without additional conversion.

 ◆ Download system cloning software: